pagkly/Zed/Investopedia3/Hedge Fund.md

 Notably, the overall size of the hedge fund industry (in terms of assets under management) has not declined significantly during this period and has continued to grow.
 There are new hedge funds launching all the time, even as several of the past 10 years have seen record numbers of hedge fund closures.

-In the midst of growing pressures, some hedge funds are reevaluating aspects of their organization, including the "Two and Twenty" fee structure.
-[According to data from Hedge Fund Research](https://www.marketwatch.com/story/hedge-funds-closed-down-last-year-at-a-pace-unseen-since-2008-2017-03-17), the last quarter of 2016 saw the average management fee fall to 1.48%, while the average incentive fee fell to 17.4%.
+In the midst of growing pressures, some hedge funds are reevaluating aspects of their organization, including the "Two and Twenty" fee structure. [[According to data from Hedge Fund Research]](https://www.marketwatch.com/story/hedge-funds-closed-down-last-year-at-a-pace-unseen-since-2008-2017-03-17), the last quarter of 2016 saw the average management fee fall to 1.48%, while the average incentive fee fell to 17.4%.
 In this sense, the average hedge fund is still much more costly than, say, an index or mutual fund, but the fact that the fee structure is changing on average is notable.

 ## Major Hedge Funds